 Private project owners have the right to demand surety bonds to ensure that all the parties involved in the project will deliver what was promised under the contract.
 There are different surety bonds in construction, and by the same token, different claims can be made.
 Different bonds protect different parties.
 When and if a party breaches the contract, a claim can be pursued against that party.

-Construction defect can be anything, from foundation cracks to corroded piping.
-These construction claims have to prove that 1) the construction defect is an occurrence, 2) property damage took place because of the faulty work delivered by contractor’s poor management and 3) the defect was not listed in business risk exclusions.
+These construction defect claims have to prove that 1) the construction defect is an occurrence, 2) property damage took place because of the faulty work delivered by contractor’s poor management and 3) the defect was not listed in business risk exclusions.

 These claims are typically filed by various subcontractors and suppliers.
 They are also called materialman’s liens, supplier’s lien or laborer’s lien.
 The law allows subcontractors and suppliers to place a lien on property which was improved by the materials, equipment or labor they supplied, if they weren’t paid by the general contractor.
 This lien gives them an opportunity to recover the payment they are owed.
 Unfortunately, the property owner isn’t protected against this process even if they paid the general contractor in full.

 Breach of contract is defined as failure, without legal excuse, to perform any promise that constitutes all or part of a valid contract.
 If this breach causes damages to the non-breaching party, that party has the legal right to remedy.
 It is important that the filing party is themselves compliant with the contract.
 Depending on the construction delivery method and the claim, allegations can involve numerous contracts signed between owners, architects, general contractors and subcontractors.